webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 Sub-selected Inventory
 ^^^^^^^^^^^^^^^^^^^^^^

 A Sub-selected Inventory contains servers that have been populated as a result of applying filters to an Inventory.
-It is denoted by type 'inventory-subselect'.
+It is denoted by type ``inventory-subselect``.

 It requires an origin Inventory referenced by the ``subselect_from``) attribute upon which the subselect is actioned, in addition to a filter block.